Mold problems in a dishwasher

 Things have certainly changed since then, and during a recent survey by Beko 10% of people stated they now couldn’t live without a dishwasher, but we think this number should actually be a lot higher!
 Who wants to stand for hours, elbow deep in dirty water scrubbing pots and pans?

-One of the main problems with a dishwasher is whilst it’s great at getting your plates sparkling clean, it’s a damp and dark enclosed space that’s a breeding ground for mold.
+One of the main problems is whilst it’s great at getting your plates sparkling clean, it’s a damp and dark enclosed space that’s a breeding ground for mold.
 We’re going to tell you exactly why this mold keeps appearing and what you can do about it.

 How to tell if there’s mold in a dishwasher

-According to a Medical Mycology study, over 62% of all dishwashers across six continents had some kind of fungal growth, ranging from mildew and yeasts to some more harmful types.
+According to a Medical Mycology study, over 62% of all dishwashing appliances across six continents had some kind of fungal growth, ranging from mildew and yeasts to some more harmful types.

 In order to determine if your dishwasher has mold you should look for discoloration and a slimy residue, there’s also likely to be a strong musty smell when you open the door.

-Your dishwasher filter is likely to have some build-up, but this doesn’t mean it’s moldy.
+Your dishwashing appliances filter is likely to have some build-up, but this doesn’t mean it’s moldy.
 However, if the housing around the filter is black then you can assume it is moldy.

 If you suspect your dishwasher is moldy you should wear gloves and goggles before carrying out any checks.
 Mold spores can be dangerous

 What causes mold in a dishwasher?